Venture-Miner/nfboost-backoffice/docs/dashboard/sc-withdraw.md

 ![1](/img/novatelasmart.png)

-After that, within the "Smart Contract" topic, the user must click "Withdraw" and the modal will be displayed to fill in the information necessary to complete the transaction.
+After that, within the "Smart Contract", the user must click "Withdraw" and the modal will be displayed to fill in the information necessary to complete the transaction.

 ![1](/img/saque.png)